 However, there are no markings to let you know where you’ve set the resistance to.
 You can only determine the level by estimating and by feel especially when wanting to return to a previous setting.

 To be able to set resistance with more certainty the Bodycraft SPR gives you the ability to see levels of resistance.
-It has magnetic resistance (low maintenance and silent), it has the same handlebars with a lighter flywheel (38 lbs) that is situated at the back of the bike.(out of the sweat zone) but it is about $500 more.
+It has magnetic resistance (low maintenance and silent), it has the same handlebars with a lighter flywheel (38 lbs) that is situated at the back of the bike.(out of the sweat zone) but it is more.
 You can read the full review here.

 To prevent sweat from dropping on to and damaging the flywheel and resistance there are guards over the top of them.
 This keeps them in top working order and looking good for longer.